-The Authentic Lyre of Mount Olympus (plus wooden case) – Chelys, 13strings – Handcrafted – Collector’s edition
+The Authentic Lyre of Mount Olympus – Chelys, 13strings – Handcrafted – Collector’s edition

 “But when the twelfth dawn after this day appeared, the gods who live forever came back to Olympos all in a body and Zeus led them; […] Thetis […] emerged from the sea’s waves early in the morning and went up to the tall sky and Olympos.” – Homer, Iliad (1.
 493 ff)

-If you ever thought of having a unique ancient artefact in your home or even learn how to play an ancient music instrument invented by a God itself, then you never had an opportunity like this before… This listing is for one-of-a-kind collectible and premium quality musical instrument, that was actually played in the very same Mount Olympos that Homer describes in his narratives as the land of the Twelve Olympians Gods (Zeus, Athena, Aphrodite etc.).
+This is a one-of-a-kind collectible and premium quality musical instrument, that was actually played in the very same Mount Olympos that Homer describes in his narratives as the land of the Twelve Olympians Gods (Zeus, Athena, Aphrodite etc.).

 Among the others, from its very same soundbox the Delphic Hymns were sound once more at the Mount Olympos, played by our lyricist, Lina, during the Prometheia 2014 (annual rituals that revive parts of the Ancient Greek religion).
 Due to this fact, this ancient replica lyre is highly collectible, as the first one of Luthieros’ workshop that helped revive long-forgotten ancient rituals.